Financial Security Resource Network

 TAS offers free help to guide taxpayers through the often-confusing process of resolving tax problems.
 Taxpayers can contact the TAS if they haven't been able to solve a problem on their own and:

-• the taxpayer (or their business) is facing an immediate threat of adverse action; or
+• the taxpayer (or their business) is facing an immediate threat of adverse action.

 VA Caregiver Financial Planning Services